KothiyalAkshat99/cis6930sp24-assignment0/README.md

 # cis6930sp24-assignment0

-Name:Akshat Kothiyal
+Name: Akshat Kothiyal
+UFID: 53292487

 # Assignment Description (in your own words)
-This assignment is aimed towards successful data extraction from an online source in the form of a pdf and then reformatting the data according to needs.
+This assignment is aimed towards successful data extraction from an online source in the form of a pdf, and data reformatting and database insertion according to needs.
 We're using Python, SQL for program code and database purposes.